 The Many Loves of Dobie Gillis, originally published in 1951, is an uproarious set of short stories telling the romantic adventures of a young man attending the University of Minnesota.

 Information, folklore, recipes, and resources -- all about the delicious, nutritious clover plant.

-Purslane facts and purslane recipes to bolster your appreciation of this virtuous wild plant.
+This article will gather different facts and recipes for the wonderful purslane in hopes of boosting your appreciation of this virtuous wild plant.

 Information, recipes, and fun facts about one of my favorite weeds, the sow thistle.

-Learn more about this yummy leafy green that grows all around us.
+Learn more about this yummy leafy green that grows all around the Los Angeles area.